- Financial Aid for U.S. Citizens & Permanent Residents

 The Admissions Office at The Fuqua School of Business oversees and manages the merit- based scholarship process.
 Merit scholarships are awarded based on a candidate's overall profile.
-In order to be considered for a Merit scholarship, please complete the scholarship essay in the online application.
-You can learn more about the scholarship essay on the Application Instructions page.
 Please contact the Admissions Office at +1.919.660.7705 if you have questions about merit-based scholarships.

 For more information on the FAFSA, please access the FAQs.